department-of-veterans-affairs/va.gov-team/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/comprehensive-research-summary.md

 * Non-veterans, such as family members and caregivers participating in the  VA Family Caregiver Assistance Program experience challenges related to not having a role-specific login.
 	* Supported by item 2 under “[What do we not know at this point?](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/research-review-findings.md#what-do-we-not-know-at-this-point)”, and our [user interviews](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/2023-logged-in-user-interviews/findings-summary.md#participants-perceived-authenticated-parts-of-vagov-as-being-personalized-to-them-and-unauthenticated-parts-of-the-website-as-general-information-for-anyone-visiting-the-site).

-### What are people’s expectations for navigating to tools and tasks when they are logged in to VA.gov?
+### What are people’s expectations are for navigating to tools and tasks when they are logged in to VA.gov?
 Based on our [previous research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/research-review-findings.md#what-are-other-known-insights-around-navigating-the-site-overall) and  [user interviews](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/2023-logged-in-user-interviews/findings-summary.md#participants-perceived-authenticated-parts-of-vagov-as-being-personalized-to-them-and-unauthenticated-parts-of-the-website-as-general-information-for-anyone-visiting-the-site), we know people expect:
 - personalized links and content to be surfaced throughout the VA website if they are logged in
-- to be able to navigate to content about benefits and eligibility (broader, generic information) even when they’re logged in
+- to be able to be able to navigate to content about benefits and eligibility (broader, generic information) even when they’re logged in

 We also know that people find it helpful, and have an increased sense of personalization, when they have access to all their tasks in one place, especially immediately after logging in.
 	- This is supported by [previous research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/research-review-findings.md#what-are-other-known-insights-around-navigating-the-logged-in-experiencetasks-you-have-to-log-into-to-do) and our [user interviews](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/2023-logged-in-user-interviews/findings-summary.md#my-va-contributed-to-a-sense-of-ease-and-personalization-for-participants-who-used-it-during-their-session)